jimmyislive/gocve/README.md

 GoCVE is a command line client that provides CVE info (queried from a local database).
 GoCVE provides simple commands to download and populate a DB(postgres or sqlite) which you can then use to list, search or get CVE info from.

-GoCVE is a single binary that works on mac and linux.
+GoCVE is a single binary that was tested on linux.

 # Usage

 ## Configure the GoCVE tool

+The configs you set will be written out to a config file at `~/.gocve/gocve.yaml`

+If you would like to use a different file for the configs, use the `--config` option to point to a different file. `--config` is a global flag and can be used in any of the following commands to point to a different source of config.

 ### postgres
 `gocve config set-db --dbType postgres --dbHost pg-docker --dbPort 5432 --dbUser postgres --tableName cve`

 Remember to set the env var GOCVE_PASSWORD to your DB password

-The configs you set will be written out to a config file at `~/.gocve/gocve.yaml`

 ### sqlite:
 `gocve config set-db --dbType sqlite --dbName cvedb.sqlite`

 The configs you set will be written out to a config file at `~/.gocve/gocve.yaml`

-If you would like to use a different file for the configs, use the `--config` option to point to a different file. `--config` is a global flag and can be used in any of the following commands to point to a different source of config.

 ## Show the GoCVE config